dsanchor/call-center-voice-agent-accelerator/README.md

 ## Quick Deploy

 ### Prerequisites and Costs
-To deploy this solution accelerator, ensure you have access to an [Azure subscription](https://azure.microsoft.com/free/) with the necessary permissions to create **resource groups and resources**.
+To deploy this solution accelerator, ensure you have access to an [Azure subscription](https://azure.microsoft.com/free/) with the necessary permissions to create **resource groups and resources**, including the ability to assign **managed identities**.
 Follow the steps in [Azure Account Set Up](./docs/AzureAccountSetUp.md).

 Check the [Azure Products by Region](https://azure.microsoft.com/explore/global-infrastructure/products-by-region/table) page and select a **region** where the following services are available: Azure AI Foundry Speech, Azure Communication Services, Azure Container Apps, and Container Registry.